-In 1822, an Estonian physician named Thomas Seebeck discovered (accidentally) that the junction between two metals generates a voltage which is a function of temperature.
+In 1822, an Estonian physicist named Thomas Seebeck discovered that the junction between two metals generates a voltage that is a function of temperature.
 Thermocouples rely on this Seebeck effect.
 Although almost any two types of metal can be used to make a thermocouple, a number of standard types are used because they possess predictable output voltages and large temperature gradients.
 The diagram shows a K type thermocouple, which is the most popular.

 Thermocouples are available either as bare wire ‘bead’ thermocouples which offer low cost and fast response times, or built into probes.
-A wide variety of probes are available, suitable for different measuring applications (industrial, scientific, food temperature, medical research etc).
+A wide variety of probes is available, suitable for different measuring applications (industrial, scientific, food temperature, medical research etc).
 One word of warning: when selecting probes take care to ensure they have the correct type of connector.
-The two common types of connector are ‘standard’ with round pins and ‘miniature’ with flat pins, this causes some confusion as ‘miniature’ connectors are more popular than ‘standard’ types.
+The two common types of connector are ‘standard’ with round pins and ‘miniature’ with flat pins.
+This causes some confusion as ‘miniature’ connectors are more popular than ‘standard’ types.

 Type K is the ‘general purpose’ thermocouple.
-It is low cost and, owing to its popularity, it is available in a wide variety of probes.
-Thermocouples are available in the -200 °C to +1200 °C range.
-Sensitivity is approx 41 µV/°C. Use type K unless you have a good reason not to.
+It is low-cost and, owing to its popularity, it is available in a wide variety of probes.
+Thermocouples are available in the –200 °C to +1200 °C range.
+Sensitivity is about 41 µV/°C. Use type K unless you have a good reason not to.

 Type E has a high output (68 µV/°C) which makes it well suited to low temperature (cryogenic) use.
 Another property is that it is non-magnetic.